-7. Over-Regulation of Political Parties/Election Blocs as Limitation on Candidacy
+6. Over-Regulation of Political Parties/Election Blocs

 Paragraph (3) of Article 25 states: "The decision to join an election bloc shall be taken at a congress (conference) of the political party."
 Paragraph (4) of Article 72 states: "Nomination of candidates for single-electoral districts by political parties shall be carried out at their congresses (conferences) with identification of the district where each candidate shall run."
 These provisions fail to consider previous recommendations of the OSCE/ODIHR calling for more liberal provisions for the formation of election blocs and nomination of candidates.